MatCyt/Price_Elasticity/README.md

 ### When to calculate it - selecting right products
 Besides the regression significance output for a given variable we could in advance try to predict if given product is a good candidate for such study.
 There are two main constraints.
 It should have a stable distribution over time, at least ~30 weeks of constant sales.
 Otherwise we just don't have enough observations.
 It should also have some variance in price over time.
-If the price was stable over past two years we won't be able to see any impact of changes on sales.
-There was simply no changes.
+If the price was stable over past two years we won't be able to see any impact of its changes on sales.

 ### Limitations
 Due to limitations of regressions itself, price elasticity should not be treated in my opinion as a metric used to calculate exact price point for a given product or used for sales simulations.
 In most cases, as you will see in the results below, the regression coefficients values are just too unstable to treat this output as a sacred truth.
 With the right model validation and interpretation it could serve however as a good way to understand price sensitivity of our customers and identify products that potentially could benefit from price increase or decrease.

-More on limitations and things to keep in mind you can find here:
+More on limitations and things to keep in mind during such studies can be found here: http://www.cornerstonecapabilities.com/what-you-must-know-about-pricing-elasticity-and-the-danger-it-may-bring/
-http://www.cornerstonecapabilities.com/what-you-must-know-about-pricing-elasticity-and-the-danger-it-may-bring/